AGENDA

 #3 The following business items may be approved by one motion and a vote.
 If any one member of the Council so desires, any matter listed can be moved to a separate agenda item.
 (ACTION ITEM)

-(a) MINUTES: Council may wish to waive the oral reading of the minutes and approve the minutes from the following meetings: Clarification and Regular City Council meetings of March 6, 2025; and Special City Council meeting of March 20, 2025.
+(a) MINUTES: Council may wish to waive the oral reading of the minutes and approve the minutes from the following meetings: Work Session meetings of April 10 and May 8, 2025; Clarification and Regular City Council meetings of May 1, 2025; Special City Council Town Hall meeting of May 13, 2025; and Special City Council meeting of May 27, 2025.

-(b) MATERIAL CLAIMS: Council may wish to approve the Material Claims for the period of March 16 - 31, 2025.
+(b) MATERIAL CLAIMS: Council may wish to ratify approval of the Material Claims for the period of June 1-15, 2025 and approve the Material Claims for the period of June 16-30, 2025.

-(d) HISTORIC PRESERVATION COMMISSION APOINTMENT: Council may wish to confirm the Mayor’s appointment of Brittani Hobson to serve as a member of the Historic Preservation Commission, replacing Kaitlin Blincoe.
-Brittani’s term will begin April 4, 2025 and expire September 5, 2027.
+(d) LIBRARY BOARD APPOINTMENT: Council may wish to confirm the Mayor’s appointment of Azraiel Raines to serve as a member of the Library Board, replacing Jay Bingham whose term expired.
+Azraiel’s term will begin July 4, 2025 and expire July 1, 2030.

-(e) POCATELLO DEVELOPMENT AUTHORITY APPOINTMENT: Council may wish to confirm the Mayor’s appointment of Scott Turner to serve as a member of the Pocatello Development Authority, replacing Jim Johnston.
-Scott’s term will begin April 4, 2025 and expire May 1, 2029.
+(f) PLANNING AND ZONING COMMISSION APPOINTMENT: Council may wish to confirm the Mayor’s appointment of Ronda McHargue to serve as a member of the Planning and Zoning Commission, replacing Eugene Bartu whose term expired.
+Ronda’s term will begin July 4, 2025 and expire July 4, 2029.

 Agenda Item #4